-When my children were born, I became even more obsessed.
+When my children were born, my photography bug became more of an urgent necessity.
 These tiny little people learned and grew with each passing day, and I did not want to miss an opportunity to capture them.
-Now, I live with two teenagers - they are not always happy to see my camera, but they are well trained and know how to smile on cue.
-The smiles are not always the things I want though - it's the sly grins, the subtle changes in their individual demeanors, the sideways glances, the open mouthed laughter - those are the things that motivate me.
+My children are both in college now, and they are not always happy to see my camera, but they are well trained and know how to smile on cue.
+The smiles are not always the things I want though — it's the sly grins, the subtle changes in their individual demeanors, the sideways glances, the open mouthed laughter — those are the things that motivate me.
 Those are the memories I cherish the most.
-My youngest continually challenges me with his goofiness (even when I want serious), but looking back at all those silly faces, I can not help but smile myself.
+My youngest continually challenges me with his goofiness (even when I want serious), but looking back at all those silly faces, I cannot help but smile myself.

 I love what I do.
 I love being able to create art with families.
 There is such satisfaction when I am able to get "that shot" — you know, the one that encompasses the love shared between family members.

 I'd love to make memories with you and your family.